waterlinked/waterlinked.github.io/docs/underwater-gps/bluerov-integration.md

 2. In the Companion Web Interface, go to the [MAVProxy](http://www.ardusub.com/operators-manual/companion-web.html#mavproxy) page: [http://192.168.2.2:2770/mavproxy](http://192.168.2.2:2770/mavproxy)
 3. Click on the “Restore Default Options” button.
 4. Power cycle the BlueROV2.

+### Slow or no connection

+If QGroundControl is not able to connect to the BlueROV2 and [192.168.2.94](http://192.168.2.94/#) is unavailable, there may be some issue with the PLC Homeplug network.
+Try the following:

+1. Make sure you did not skip [Interface Electronics modification](#interface-electronics-modification).
+2. Try isolating the problem by disconnecting the Underwater GPS G2 and ping the BlueROV2 on 192.168.2.2 in a terminal.
+Repeat for the Underwater GPS G2 by reconnecting the Underwater GPS G2 and disconnecting the BlueROV2.
+Ping 192.168.2.94

 ## Water Linked software update